Giovanni Lucchi: Background

 Giovanni Lucchi trained as a double bassist, graduating from the Conservatorio Statale di Musica "Gioachino Rossini" in Pesaro in 1963.
 He worked for several years as a musician and instructor, and in 1971, he began constructing and restoring bows.
-He went to Brienz, Switzerland to apprentice under S. Finkel.
+He went to Brienz, Switzerland to apprentice under Siegfried Finkel.

 Career

 In 1976, Lucchi founded a school for bowmaking in Cremona, Italy, where he taught courses in bow construction, maintenance and restoration, as well as style and design.

-In 1983, Lucchi invented the Lucchi Meter, a device used to measure the speed of sound in wood that has become a standard tool not only for bow makers.
-The LucchiMeter is used to give the right price to the pieces of tonewood.
+In 1983, Lucchi invented the Lucchi Meter, a device used to measure the speed of sound in wood that has become a standard tool for bow makers.
+It is used to assess the sound quality of pieces of pernambuco.

 Lucchi was active within the community of luthiers and bow makers, holding various posts among professional societies and writing and speaking often in journals and conferences relating to the art.

-A Giovanni Lucchi violin bow (ebony and silver mounted) was recently sold at auction for €12,100 on Catawiki.
+He had a good reputation, having been the bow maker for artists like Mstislav Rostropovich, Pinchas Zukerman, and Gary Karr.

 Pupils

-Maestro Lucchi Giovanni had a lot pupils, many of whom later became significant artists in their own right, here a little partial list:

-Emilio Slaviero, Daniel Tobias Navea Vera, Pietro Cavalazzi, Giorgio Grisales, Francisco Gonzalez Espinoza, Octavio Aranda, Andreas Grütter, Llorenç Fenollosa, Zheng Quan, Arturo Moreno, Juliane Schanzenbach, Paolo Pamiro, Andrea Proietti, Arturo Ponce, Gastaldi Marco Maria, Ivan Delgado e Michalis Pantelides.
+Giovanni Lucchi had a lot of pupils, many of whom later became significant artists in their own right, such as: Emilio Slaviero, Daniel Tobias Navea Vera, Pietro Cavalazzi, Giorgio Grisales, Francisco Gonzalez Espinoza, Octavio Aranda, Andreas Grütter, Llorenç Fenollosa, Zheng Quan, Arturo Moreno, Juliane Schanzenbach, Paolo Pamiro, Andrea Proietti, Arturo Ponce, Gastaldi Marco Maria, Ivan Delgado e Michalis Pantelides.